Table of Contents

 The media - and more recently also social media - has immense prestige and believability, and we tend to unconditionally believe what we are exposed to daily, without paying it any second thought, let alone questioning it.
 Thus, our perceptions, views, opinions and ideas on what is important or what should scare, outrage or worry us, are mainly determined by the frequency of information that we are “bombarded” with on a daily basis.

 In conclusion… life should be perfect, happy, sane and content.
 There - always - should be no problems or any troubles, and things should go freakishly well all the time… and, when that isn't the case, we are to blame for our shortcomings.
-That firmly establish a personal PVC-view on life that are riddled with cognitive dissonances, because all of have some kind of value and merit at some point and time, but cannot be simultaneously true as it is usually “preached” as the only perfect way to go.
+That firmly establish a personal PVC-view on life that are riddled with cognitive dissonances, because all of the aboveplugin-autotooltip__small plugin-autotooltip_bigMeritocracy, Culturetocracy, Individualism, Secularism, Romanticism and The Media. have some kind of value and merit at some point and time, but cannot be simultaneously true as it is usually “preached” as the only perfect way to go.

 6. Dealing with Future Shock